MicrosoftDocs/security/zero-trust/infrastructure.md

 When you create new infrastructure, you need to ensure that you also establish rules for monitoring and raising alerts.
 This is key for identifying when a resource is displaying unexpected behavior.

-**Enabling [Azure Security Center with Standard Tier](https://docs.microsoft.com/azure/security-center/security-center-get-started) (ASC)**, including the relevant bundles to cover your various resources (e.g., Container Registry, Kubernetes, IoT, Virtual Machines, etc.) is highly recommended.
+**Enabling [Azure Security Center with Standard Tier](/azure/security-center/security-center-get-started) (ASC)**, including the relevant bundles to cover your various resources (e.g., Container Registry, Kubernetes, IoT, Virtual Machines, etc.) is highly recommended.

-For monitoring identities, we recommend **enabling [Azure Advanced Threat Protection](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp)
-(A-ATP) and [Advanced Threat Analytics](https://docs.microsoft.com/advanced-threat-analytics/what-is-ata) (ATA)** in order to enable signal collection to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
+For monitoring identities, we recommend **enabling [Microsoft Defender for Identity](/defender-for-identity/what-is) and [Advanced Threat Analytics](/advanced-threat-analytics/what-is-ata)** in order to enable signal collection to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.

-Integrating these signals from ASC, A-ATP, ATA, and other monitoring and auditing systems with [Azure Sentinel](https://docs.microsoft.com/azure/sentinel/overview), a cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution, will allow your Security Operations Center (SOC) to work from a single pane of glass to monitor security events across your enterprise.
+Integrating these signals from ASC, Defender for Identity, Advanced Threat Analytics, and other monitoring and auditing systems with [Azure Sentinel](/azure/sentinel/overview), a cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution, will allow your Security Operations Center (SOC) to work from a single pane of glass to monitor security events across your enterprise.

 > [!TIP]
 > [Learn about implementing an end-to-end identity Zero Trust strategy](https://aka.ms/ZTIdentity).